Open-MBEE/mms-alfresco/README.md

 * ActiveMQ 5.X

 ### 1a.
 Using Intellij
-* Open Project with root of 'mms-ent'
+* Open Project with root of 'mms'
 * Import Maven Project
+* Open Project Structure and Import Module "mms-ent" and set to find projects recursively

 ### 1b.
 Import Project from git repo to Eclipse
 *  **Eclipse** > **File** > **Import** > **General** > **Existing Projects into Workspace**